Skip to main content

 Apply only after the management path is safe:

-sudo routerd apply --config /usr/local/etc/routerd/router.yaml --once
+sudo routerctl apply -f /usr/local/etc/routerd/router.yaml --replace

 Start the service when the one-shot apply is healthy: